wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ]
 ```

-4. Replace `PHONE_NUMBER` with our phone number (Vonage numbers are in E.164 format <https://developer.nexmo.com/concepts/guides/glossary#e-164-format>, '+' and '-' are not valid.
+4. Replace `PHONE_NUMBER` with our phone number ([Vonage numbers are in E.164 format](https://developer.nexmo.com/concepts/guides/glossary#e-164-format), '+' and '-' are not valid.
 Make sure we specify our country code when entering our number, for example, US: 14155550100 and UK: 447700900001)
 5. Click the `Create secret gist` button
 6. Click the `Raw` button
 7. Take note of the URL shown in our browser, we will be using it in the next step

 ### Install Nexmo CLI

-The [Nexmo CLI](https://developer.nexmo.com/application/nexmo-cli) allows we to carry out many operations on the command line.
+The [Nexmo CLI](https://developer.nexmo.com/application/nexmo-cli) allows us to carry out many operations on the command line.
 If we want to carry out tasks such as creating applications, purchasing Vonage numbers and so on, we will need to install the Nexmo CLI.

-Nexmo CLI requires `node.js`, so we will need to install node.js first using [these instructions](https://nodejs.org/en/download/).
+Nexmo CLI requires Node.js, so we will need to [install Node.js first](https://nodejs.org/en/download/).

-To install the Beta version of the CLI with NPM run this command:
+To install the Beta version of the CLI with npm run this command:

 ```cmd
 npm install nexmo-cli@beta -g
 ```

-Set up the Nexmo CLI to use our Vonage API Key and API Secret. we can get these from the [settings page](https://dashboard.nexmo.com/settings) in the Dashboard.
+Set up the Nexmo CLI to use our Vonage API Key and API Secret.
+We can get these from the [settings page](https://dashboard.nexmo.com/settings) in the Dashboard.

 Run the following command in a terminal, while replacing api_key and api_secret with our own: